vonsbuffet/vousbuffet/README.md

 # Look Around

-Start by exploring the header files of each ViB, class member variables tell what they do.
+Start by exploring the header files of each ViB, class member variables explain what they do.
-(VBCc is most rich, to tie everything together.
+</br>(VBCc is rich to tie everything together.
 Try a ViB in the Cpu directory?)

 (Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce)
 </br>Header files define a class (the "ViB") that declares the 4 functions, where member variables are assigned.